Scheduled Workflows

 )

-You can add jitter_seconds=N to get a random [0, N] second delay applied to each fire - useful when many hosts schedule the same workflow and you want to spread the queue load.
+You can add jitter=timedelta(seconds=N) to get a random delay of up to N seconds applied to each fire - useful when many hosts schedule the same workflow and you want to spread the queue load.

 Pause, resume, delete